Prostitution in Turkey: Foreign sex work

-There is an estimated 11,656 male sex workers in Istanbul, Turkey.
+There are an estimated 11,656 male sex workers in Istanbul, Turkey.

 Transgender sex work

 Generally, most transgender individuals in Turkey who are in the sex industry experience structural violence and by law are excluded from selling sex legally.
 Transgender sex workers are the most vulnerable and susceptible to violence and harassment as they are forced to work outside legal institutions.
 Thus, they typically engage in street prostitution, and many struggle with homelessness and poverty.
 According to the 2011 report by the Human Resource Development Foundation, there are about 4,000 transgender sex workers in Istanbul and a total of 8,000 to 10,000 trans-women in all major cities in Turkey.
 According to a study done by NIH in 2021, there are about 30,447 female sex workers and 15,780 transgender sex workers in Istanbul, Turkey.
 The Global Network of Sex Work Projects found that between 2008 and 2012, thirty-one transgender sex workers were killed in Turkey.
 According to another study, between 2009 and 2015, thirty-seven transgender homicides were committed.
 Turkey is known to have the highest transgender homicide rates in all of Europe.
 However, women who are trans and sex workers, are subjected to the most physical and sexual violence from both clients and police officers.